drachenwald/drachenwald/offices/archery-thrown-marshal/archery-rounds.md

 ## Current competition

-Due to the long period of plague, with restrictions on gatherings, the summer competition for 2020 has not taken place.
-For the same reason, the winter competition for 2020/2021 has not taken place.
+Due to the long period of plague, with restrictions on gatherings, the summer/winter competitions have been cancelled for many years.
+But now it is high time to start these again.
+Therefore, the summer competition will start from now on.

-The competition rankings for the 2019/2020 winter competition [can be found here](https://docs.google.com/spreadsheets/d/11BDVwXBRAK033-XQSj9lmyqqZRVhZBEQGpEcOBIM87s/edit?fbclid=IwAR3mdCOeO1HLXgAAYqWBC8KdUhTZyrHapvum1nEHW3M9ImonxImEPIz24D8#gid=358402896) (Google sheet)
+The competition rankings [can be found here](https://docs.google.com/spreadsheets/d/11BDVwXBRAK033-XQSj9lmyqqZRVhZBEQGpEcOBIM87s/edit?fbclid=IwAR3mdCOeO1HLXgAAYqWBC8KdUhTZyrHapvum1nEHW3M9ImonxImEPIz24D8#gid=358402896) (Google sheet)

 ## Previous winners of the Drachenwald Competition